headexpanded/fat_slob_plumbing/README.md

 Business is booming - they're franchising!

-Ron & Dave are both life-long fans of [Port Vale FC](https://www.port-vale.co.uk/ "currently mid-table in League One"), so I've used The Vale's kit for the colour palette, with some secondary colours from The Vale's home page.
+Ron & Dave are both life-long fans of [Port Vale FC](https://www.port-vale.co.uk/ "currently mid-table in League One"), so I've used parts The Vale's kit for the colour palette, with some secondary colours from The Vale's home page.

 Funnily enough, the palette nicely matches what Ron & Dave produce on a daily basis at their customer's homes.